conoro/hugo.conoroneill.com/content/post/pictures-camera-phones-picture-editing-and-that-internet.md

----
++++
-title: "Pictures, Camera Phones, Picture Editing and that Internet "
+title = "Pictures, Camera Phones, Picture Editing and that Internet " slug = "pictures-camera-phones-picture-editing-and-that-internet" date = "2006-10-15T12:10:45+00:00" id = 435
-slug: "pictures-camera-phones-picture-editing-and-that-internet"
-date: "2006-10-15T12:10:45+00:00"
-tags:
-id: 435
-comment: false
+comment = false
----
++++

 At this stage a huge number of people have camera phones and actually use the camera to take those impromptu pictures.
 I remember asking why anyone would want a camera phone three years ago.
 What the hell would you take pictures of?
 Well, it turns out I had no imagination and I now take pictures of everything and anything.